 About the Department

 The Department of Philosophy at CSUN has well-trained faculty dedicated to nurturing the inner philosopher in each undergraduate.
 Small class sizes, generally ranging from 20 to 34 students, allows for a superior learning environment, where each student can explore his or her own philosophical views.
-It also allows the instructor to dedicate time to help each student strengthen his or her critical thinking, reading and writing skills.
+It also allows the instructor to dedicate time to help each student strengthen his or her critical-thinking, reading and writing skills.

 There are several things that make the department distinctive.
-Courses are offered regularly in sex, gender and sexuality; American Indian philosophy; and Latin American and Latino philosophy.
+Courses are offered regularly in sex, gender and sexuality; American Indian philosophy; and Latin American and Latinx philosophy.
 The Department of Philosophy also has strong ties to the Department of Biology, where faculty from both departments jointly teach courses on the intersection of biology and philosophy.
 Since 2010, the department has hosted an annual student philosophy conference, giving students the opportunity to present a paper in a professional setting.
 Additionally, the student-run organization, the Student Philosophy Society, invites students and faculty to discuss a wide range of issues in a fun and relaxed setting.

 The Department of Philosophy helps students select the program and courses that best satisfy their individual needs and interests.
-Contact Academic Advisor Julie Yoo, Department Chair Tim Black or Associate Chair Kristina Meshelski at (818) 677-2757 to schedule an appointment.
+Contact Department Chair Tim Black or Associate Chair Kristina Meshelski at (818) 677-2757 to schedule an appointment.
 The College of Humanities Student Services Center/EOP reviews students’ progress to ensure that the requirements of a major or minor in Philosophy are fulfilled.
 Call (818) 677-4784 or (818) 677-4767 to schedule an appointment with the Student Services Center/EOP.

 The skills and training one receives in philosophy are valuable in many careers.
 A degree in Philosophy can be evidence to prospective employers that one is capable of creative and analytic thinking and is proficient in reasoning, problem solving, and written and oral communication.